 For our Computronix employee interviews, we sit down with people from all levels of our company and ask them about their jobs, and what it’s like working for Computronix.

 This is Part 2 of an interview series.
 Please read Part 1 first

-For any company to survive for over 35 years, especially in the technology industry, they have to be innovative and do something different then the majority of businesses.
+For any company to survive for over 40 years, especially in the technology industry, they have to be innovative and do something different than the majority of businesses.
 That could mean creating an exceptional product, providing excellent service, or simply meeting an essential need.
 As the long-time leader of Computronix, Herman Leusink was responsible for steering the company, developing those differences that would allow it to endure challenges and continue growing.
 So what is it that makes us unique?
 Herman explains it by explaining that the basic business philosophy for most companies is, essentially: “we’re in business to make money.
 Period.
 End of story.
 Whatever helps us make more money, that’s what we’ll do, whatever doesn’t, we won’t.
 Obviously within the framework of being legal.”
 He pauses briefly, grinning as he adds “at least for most of them!”

 However, the decision-making process at Computronix is guided by what Herman calls a “balanced scorecard,” which is made up of four key factors that are weighed together for every high-level decision.
 So for any project that is undertaken, the executives consider “the ability to make money (we share that with other companies), a concern for our clients, a concern for our staff, and a desire for innovation.”
 This means that the jobs we take on and the strategies we employ may not necessarily be chosen because they’re able to make the most money, but perhaps in order to improve a client’s user conditions or to give our staff more practical experience.